kr-matthews/bike-route-map/README.md

 - Data is (more-or-less) duplicating other existing sources (OSM, official city maps, etc.).
 - Data can easily get out-of-date.
 - There are not enough tests.
-- Unclear when an area has additional bike routes but they just haven't (yet) been added to this map.
+- Potentially unclear when an area has additional bike routes but they just haven't (yet) been added to this map.